FPT-Algorithms for the \ell-Matchoid Problem with a Coverage Objective: Introduction

 \subsection{Related Work}

 Marx was the first to initiate the study of \textsc{Matroid $\ell$-Parity} from the perspective of fixed-parameterized tractability~\cite{DBLP:journals/tcs/Marx09}, using the idea of representative families.
-Fomin et al.~\cite{DBLP:journals/jacm/FominLPS16} gave an improved algorithm for constructing representative families that, when combined with the techniques from~\cite{DBLP:journals/tcs/Marx09}, leads to a randomized FPT algorithm for weighted \textsc{Matroid $\ell$-Parity}.
+Fomin et al.~\cite{DBLP:journals/jacm/FominLPS16} gave an improved algorithm for constructing representative families that, when combined with the techniques from~\cite{DBLP:journals/tcs/Marx09}, leads to a randomized FPT algorithm for \emph{weighted} \textsc{Matroid $\ell$-Parity} in linear matroids.
 Their algorithm was subsequently derandomized by Lokshtanov et al.~\cite{DBLP:journals/talg/LokshtanovMPS18}, by showing that truncation can be performed on the representation of a linear matroid deterministically.

-A related issue is how to compute the linear representation of a matroid (when it is a special case of a linear matroid) efficiently.
+The above results presume that the matroids in question are linearly representable.
+A related issue is how to compute the linear representation of such a matroid efficiently.
 Deterministic algorithms for finding linear representation of transversal matroids and gammoids are given by Misra et al.~\cite{MPRS2020} and Lokshtanov et al.~\cite{Lokshtanov2018}.
 The notion of \emph{union representation}, a generalization of linear representation, is also introduced in~\cite{Lokshtanov2018}.

 In another line of work, van Bevern et al.~\cite{DBLP:conf/ciac/BevernTZ19} considered a matroid constrained variant of facility location.
 Their approach can be shown to yield an FPT algorithm for weighted coverage functions subject to $\ell$ matroid constraints.
 Their algorithm requires linear representation for the underlying matroid when $\ell >1$.
-Moreover, as their approach is involved and uses offline algorithm for 2-matroid intersection, it is unclear if it can be applied it in the streaming setting without further insights.
+Moreover, as their approach is involved and uses an offline algorithm for 2-matroid intersection, it is unclear if it can be applied in the streaming setting without further insights.